croservices/cro/docs/cro-tool.md

     cro stub <service-type> <service-id> <path> ['options']

+Where

+* `service-type` is the type of service to create
+* `service-id` is the ID of the service (to be used with other `cro` commands;
+  this will also be used as the service's default descriptive `name` in `.cro.yml`),
-Where `service-type` is the type of service to create, `service-id` is the ID of the service (to be used with other `cro` commands; `service-name` is this by default), `path` is the location to create the service, and `options` are a set of options specific to the service type.
-The options are written in a simplified version of Perl 6 colonpair syntax, where `:foo` enables an option, `:!foo` disables an option, and `:foo<bar>` is the option `foo` with the value `bar`.
+* `path` is the location to create the service
+* `options` are a set of options specific to the service type

+If the options are not specified, then they will be requested interactively.
+To provide the options, place them in quotes using Perl 6 colonpair-like syntax, where `:foo` enables an option, `:!foo` disables an option, and `:foo<bar>` is the option `foo` with the value `bar`.
 For example:

     cro stub http foo services/foo ':!secure :websocket' cro stub http bar services/bar ':!secure :websocket :link<foo>'